Software Outsourcing From The Client’s Perspective

 The outsourcing option raised some concerns among their stockholders.
 “Our investors feared that by outsourcing, we might lose control over the project,” Andreas said that the open communication and the granted control over the code during the whole project alleviated any doubts.

 During their process of finding a software outsourcing partner in Bulgaria, Flowers took notice of Bianor.
 Andreas shared that their first criterion when selecting the partner has been the size.
 They were seeking a small to medium-sized company.
 “We wanted personal service and not an automated business as in the big agencies – personal contact is vital for us,” said Andreas.
-Receiving a timely, precise, and the personalized response was the touchstone for short-listing the potential partners among the 50 companies they had initially contacted.
-“Bianor reply was detailed, fast, and accurate,” said Andreas.
+Receiving a timely, precise, and personalized response was the touchstone for short-listing the potential partners among the 50 companies they had initially contacted.
+“Bianor’s reply was detailed, fast, and accurate,” said Andreas.

 Another essential principle for Flowers was the financial health of their future partner.
 “We tried to filter out agencies with bad financial states to avoid the risk of losing them in the middle of the project,” said Andreas.
 Also, Flowers considered any unrealistically low offers in a negative light.
-According to them, such quotes are a sign of an unhealthy financial status or inadequate estimation.
+According to them, such quotes indicate an unhealthy financial status or inadequate estimation.

 One to one

 When looking for real human contact, naturally, the second stage of the selection process for Flowers was the personal meeting.
 After making their shortlist, Andreas and Daniel Vöckler, the company’s co-founder and CTO, made appointments to meet the contenders.
-“When we visited Bianor, they welcomed us very kindly, took the time for a productive talk, and showed that they are interested in the project.
+“When we visited Bianor, they welcomed us very kindly, took the time for a productive talk, and showed that they were interested in the project.
 We had a very professional and good impression after our first meeting,” says Andreas.
 After a 10-day trial, the two companies extended their agreement for the whole project.
 “If we are to look again for developers, we will choose Bianor again, and actually, we do plan to increase our cooperation in the future,” shares Andreas.